department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2022-MHV+VAOS-appts-list-discovery/report-MHV+VAOS-appts-list-discovery.md

 Currently, both MHV and VAOS provide users the option to schedule through different portals when they are registered at Cerner facilities.
 Consider moving this functionality entirely to VAOS as a way to reduce duplication and simplify the scheduling flow.

-Also note the work started in VAOS ticket [34234](https://app.zenhub.com/workspaces/vaos---productdesign-5fff340c2d80a4000fb6f69c/issues/department-of-veterans-affairs/va.gov-team/34234) to help simplify this list, and the work to personalize this list (ticket [26442](https://github.com/department-of-veterans-affairs/va.gov-team/issues/26442).
+Also, note the work started in VAOS ticket [34234](https://app.zenhub.com/workspaces/vaos---productdesign-5fff340c2d80a4000fb6f69c/issues/department-of-veterans-affairs/va.gov-team/34234) to help simplify this list, and the work to personalize this list (ticket [26442](https://github.com/department-of-veterans-affairs/va.gov-team/issues/26442).

 ### Provide clear information that answers basic questions about appointments in the list